Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Introduction

 These recoil kicks have significant astrophysical implications.
 When two BHs merge, the magnitude of the kick determines whether the remnant remains to its host environment, such as a globular cluster, nuclear star cluster, or active galactic nucleus, or escapes it.
 If the kick velocity exceeds the escape velocity of the host, the remnant is ejected and can no longer participate in subsequent mergers within that environment~\cite{Gerosa:2016vip,Borchers:2025sid}.
 Conversely, if the kick is smaller, the remnant BH remains within its host and may undergo additional mergers with other BHs.
+While this simplistic argument is often used in phenomenological ejection scenarios, in reality the direction of the kick also matters, as a kick directed inward toward the cluster center is less likely to lead to the ejection of the remnant BH.
 Such successive or `hierarchical' mergers provide a natural pathway for the formation of increasingly massive BHs~\cite{Holley-Bockelmann:2007hmm,Berti:2012zp,Gultekin:2004pm,Gerosa:2016vip,Borchers:2025sid,Gerosa:2021hsc,Gerosa:2017kvu}.
 BHs formed through hierarchical mergers are expected to exhibit distinct mass and spin distributions compared to those originating from the direct collapse of massive stars~\cite{Gerosa:2021hsc,Baibhav:2020xdf,Bouffanais:2019nrw}.
 Interestingly, several BH candidates detected through gravitational-wave (GW) observations show properties consistent with this hierarchical formation channel~\cite{Gerosa:2020bjb}.
-Furthermore, for a few GW events, the remnant kick has already been inferred to be as large as $\sim 1500~\mathrm{km/s}$.
+Furthermore, the remnant kick has already been inferred to be as large as $1542_{-1098}^{+747}~\mathrm{km/s}$ for GW200129~\cite{Varma:2022pld,Islam:2023zzj} and $485_{-252}^{+668}~\mathrm{km/s}$ for GW191109~\cite{Islam:2023zzj}.
+We however note that both these event suffered from coincident detector glitches which may potentially impact the kick inference~\cite{Payne:2022spz}.

 Understanding the population of BHs formed through hierarchical mergers is also crucial for modeling the dynamical evolution of astrophysical systems such as globular clusters and active galactic nuclei (AGN)~\cite{Boylan-Kolchin:2004fnd,Khonji:2024apj,Blecha:2010recoil,Gerosa:2019zmo}.
 Such an understanding relies heavily on the availability of accurate models for the kick velocities produced in BBH mergers.
 Significant progress has been made in modeling kick velocities over the past decade~\cite{Zlochower:2015wga,Baker:2008md,Lousto:2008dn,Lousto:2010xk,Lousto:2012gt,Lousto:2012su,vanMeter:2010md,Healy:2014yta,Sundararajan:2010sr,Islam:2023mob,Varma:2019csw,Varma:2018aht,Merritt:2004xa,Kidder:1995zr,Sperhake:2019wwo}.
 Nevertheless, a substantial modeling gap remains, particularly in accurately predicting kick velocities across the full parameter space of mass ratios and spin configurations.